Thank you for reading our post, please rate this article at the end.

 Before you can walk on your RV’s roof, you first have to know just how much weight it can hold.
 There are so many reasons as to why you would be walking on your roof.

-It could be that you recently drove under some trees and you need to inspect the damage if there is one.
+It could be that you recently drove under some trees and you need to inspect the damage, if there is one.

-In this scenario, you have a great motive, however, are you sure that your RV’s roof can support your weight?
+In this scenario, you have a great motive; however, are you sure that your RV’s roof can support your weight?
 Do you know the maximum weight your RV’s roof can handle?

-This general estimate is at 250 pounds but this is not concrete information regarding roof weight limits.
+This general estimate is at 250 pounds, but this is not concrete information regarding roof weight limits.

-It is easy to believe that an RV’s owner’s manual might be able to shed some light, however, this is to no avail as this piece of information is not generally listed in the Specification section of a manual.
+It is easy to believe that an RV’s owner’s manual might be able to shed some light; however, this is to no avail, as this piece of information is not generally listed in the Specification section of a manual.

 The only way to perhaps get concrete information on the weight limit would be to directly ask the manufacturer of your RV.
-If you are unable to get through to the manufacture or the manufacturer cannot tell you what your RV roof’s weight limit is, then you should apply some common sense and take precautions before walking.
+If you are unable to get through to the manufacturer or the manufacturer cannot tell you what your RV roof’s weight limit is, then you should apply some common sense and take precautions before walking.

 Important tips for walking on your RV’s roof